Nilgiri Parbat

 Nilgiri Parbat is a mountain of the Garhwal Himalaya in Uttarakhand India and rises to an elevation of 6474 m with a prominence is 893 m.
 It is 91st highest located entirely within Uttarakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies 6.7 km NW of Ratabon and 9.4 km south of Deoban (6855 m).
 It lies 6.3 km SSW of Mandir Parbat its nearest higher neighbor.
 It is located 12.7 km NNW of Hathi Parbat 6727 m and 11.2 km north lies Mana Peak 7272 m.

 Climbing history

 In 1937 Frank Smythe climbed Nilgiri Parbat, completing the first ascent.

 In 1962 An Indian expedition, led by Captain Jagjit Singh, attempted Mana Peak and Nilgiri Parbat in Garhwal.
 Failed in their two successive attempt to climb Nilgiri Parbat in the post-monsoon period. but the party suffered severe frostbite.

 An Indian team led by V. Shankar, Vinay Hegde, Vivek Hegde and Dinesh Shertate attempted but failed due to bad weather.
-They set up Base Camp 3km below the snout of the Khulia Garvia Glacier.
+They set up Base Camp 3 km below the snout of the Khulia Garvia Glacier.
 They set up Camp III near the northwest ridge at 5640 meters.
 After two days of heavy snowfall, and bad weather they called off their attempt.
-On June 7 1994 An Indian Army expedition led by Brigadier Pushkar Chand successfully climbed Nilgiri Parbat when Lance Naik A. Arunagiri, Havildar S. Kumar, Sepoy Dev Lal and Havildar Major Satish reached the summit.
+On June 7, 1994, An Indian Army expedition led by Brigadier Pushkar Chand successfully climbed Nilgiri Parbat when Lance Naik A. Arunagiri, Havildar S. Kumar, Sepoy Dev Lal and Havildar Major Satish reached the summit.